 Rhondda Heritage Park

 The Doctor’s Daughter told the story of a war torn dystopia and a race bred underground to fight.
 The episode was shot at Rhondda Heritage Park, a place to explore The Valleys rich cultural history, a living testament to the mining communities of Rhondda Valleys.
-Rhondda Heritage Park website.
+Rhondda Heritage Park.

 Llantrisant and Bute Town (Rhymney)

 These communities were the backdrop for Crimson Horror, one of the 2013 episodes.
 See if you can work out where the Dock Office was?
 Its amazing how film crews can change the whole look of an area with grass and a set of gates!!
-Llantrisant website.
-Bute Town website.
+Llantrisant and Bute Town.

 Phoenix Cinema.
 Pentre